 When it comes to cold contact, smart outreach automation is the best option.
 The way it is focused on helping you reach highest reply rate make is perfect when it comes to Sales 2.0 model.
 Using tools like Reply, you can quickly set up a sequence of emails and advantage of A/B testing feature on the go.

 Indicate several touch points and pick a certain number of days to wait before every other follow-up (normally, the more follow-ups sent, the longer the gap should be), set a delivery schedule so that your emails hit your prospects when they are more likely to respond (by the way, C-level executives are more likely to read and respond to your message on weekends) or invest more time in customizing your message.

 Hopes and expectations

 After all, the best thing your email automation tool can do for you is make your emails look 100% manually written.
-Due to that I was able to get 39% reply rate after one email and a single follow up.
+Due to that, I was able to get a 39% reply rate after one email and a single follow-up.
 Along with this, adding some personal touch will also get you a pretty high response rate from any kind of prospects.
 Test this approach and you will build as many exceptional business relationship as you need to have.